Urban Studies (BS)

 Accelerated BS/MUP in Urban Studies and Urban Planning

 Interested students should apply for admission to the program in their junior year.
 Advising to ensure the requirements are met without extraneous credit hours is imperative and strongly recommend for timely degree completion and financial considerations for the accelerated degree.
 Please be sure to consult with undergraduate advisors and the director of the MUP program.
-Applicants must meet the general requirements for admission to the Graduate School and must have an undergraduate GPA of 3.0 or better and completion of URBS 201, URBS 202, PLAN 301, and PADM 302 with a minimum GPA of 3.0.
+Applicants must meet the general requirements for admission to the Graduate School and must have an undergraduate GPA of 3.0 or better and completion of URBS 201, URBS 202, URBS 301, and URBS 302 with a minimum GPA of 3.0.

 Admission Requirements